-The driver for the proposed investment and timing of the proposed Wallumatta STS is the need to provide connections, capacity and the relevant reliability to meet the requirements of several large customers.
-The connection requests from these customers are for 33kV supplies with N-1 reliability requirements.
+The driver for the proposed investment and timing of the proposed Wallumatta STS is the need to provide connections, capacity and the relevant reliability to meet the requirements of several large Data Centre customers.
+The connection requests from the Data Centres are for 33kV supplies with N-1 reliability requirements.